nicho7684/nicho7684.github.io/README.md

 - 🐧 Running Arch Linux with Hyprland, deep in dotfiles and Wayland configuration
 - 🌐 Interested in self-hosting, homelab setups (Proxmox, Docker), and networking fundamentals
 - 💡 Currently exploring a side project called **Accountable** — a human-to-human accountability app
-- 📱other web development projects
+- 📱other projects include web and App development projects,hardware maintenance
 - 📍 Based in Dar es Salaam, Tanzania

 ### Tech stack